CleverComponents/Clever-Internet-Suite-Tutorials/.net/GMailSMTP/README.md

 # OAuth Authorization using GMail in C#

-The GMailSMTP.dpr project represents a code example for the [OAuth Authorization using GMail in C#](https://github.com/CleverComponents/Clever-Internet-Suite-Tutorials/tree/master/.net/GMailSMTP) tutorial.
+The GMailSMTP project represents a code example for the [OAuth Authorization using GMail in C#](https://www.clevercomponents.com/portal/kb/a90/sending-emails-using-gmail-in-c.aspx) tutorial.

 The example connects to a Google Account via the OAUTH protocol, obtains an authorization token and uses it for sending Email.